Eugene-Kwaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions changes owner of hello to vincent and the group to staff.

 102-if_only changes owner of hello file to betty only if it is under the group guillaume.

+103-Star_Wars will play Star wars IV episode in the terminal.